AdrianYuu/Tixly/README.md

 For a comprehensive guide to Tixly’s features, architecture, and user guide, please refer to our [Notion Documentation](https://marioorlando.notion.site/Documentation-of-Tixly-13924ae3a37f80ab993be44ae53b403d).

+## 🚨 Problem

+The current ticketing system faces several challenges:
+- **Scalpers and Illegal Resellers**: Many fans miss out on tickets because scalpers buy in bulk and resell at inflated prices.
+- **Counterfeit Tickets**: Consumers are often tricked into buying fake tickets, leading to financial losses and missed events.
+- **Excessive Fees**: Traditional platforms often impose high fees, making tickets more expensive.
+- **Unfair Accessibility**: Many ticketing systems are vulnerable to bot attacks, giving bots an unfair advantage over genuine fans.

+## 💡 Our Solution

+Tixly tackles these issues by offering:
+- **Blockchain-backed Verification**: Every ticket is unique and traceable, ensuring authenticity and transparency.
+- **Direct Sales with Minimal Fees**: Users can buy tickets directly with reduced fees, keeping costs low.
+- **Transparency and Ownership**: Each ticket exists as a unique asset on the blockchain, providing clear ownership history.

 ## 📌 Features

-- **Blockchain-backed Verification**: Guarantees ticket authenticity and transparency.
-- **Direct Sales and Minimal Fees**: Allows users to purchase tickets directly without middlemen.
-- **Transparent Ownership**: Every ticket is traceable on the blockchain.
+- **Authenticity Guaranteed**: Blockchain verification ensures tickets are legitimate.
+- **Minimal Fees for Buyers**: Direct sales minimize fees and prevent scalpers from profiting.
 - **Revenue Model**:
   - **Event Organizer Fees**: 1% fee on each ticket sold.
   - **Sponsorships and Advertising**: Additional income from partnerships.